gturps/Sales-RFP-tool/README.md

 3. Configure the ACS and AOAI integration settings in the script:
    - Azure Search Service, Index, Key, etc.
    - Azure OpenAI resource, model, endpoint, key, etc.
+   - Use environment variables instead of keys in the script if you share it with other people.

 ## Usage
 1. Run the script: `python excel_update_ACS.py`.